Organizational behavior management: Behavioral systems analysis

+Behavior-based safety

 Behavioral-based safety (BBS) is an OBM approach to reduce workplace accidents and promote a safe work environment.
 It aims to evaluate work environments and implement safety measures, teaching employees and teams to perform their roles safely rather than solely relying on equipment.

 The primary focus in safety is to eliminate occupational hazards from the work environment, followed by substitution and engineering controls.
 Behavioral processes would be best categorized as administrative controls that can promote safety priority and protective behaviors at all levels of an organization.

 Effective BBS applications frequently follow the seven basic principles by Geller as following: